11ason/Spotify-Now-Playing/README.md

      ngrok http --domain=your-domain-name 8080
      ```

-### Safety and Security
+### Issues and Security Risks

 - **Client Secrets**: Never expose your client secret in client-side code.
 Use environment variables or server-side code for secure handling.
 - **Reauthorization**: Users may need to reauthorize every hour due to Spotify's token expiration policy.
 This may never be resolved in the code (You can probably find a workaround)
-- **Vulnerabilities**: The code may contain vulnerabilities that could potentially compromise the security of your application.
+- **Vulnerabilities**: The code may contain vulnerabilities that could potentially compromise the security of your site.
 Review the code and address any security issues before deploying publicly.

+### Accessing the Application

+When running the site, accessing `localhost:8080` directly will not display anything.
+Instead, you need to follow a specific route to authorize the application and view the currently playing song.

+1. **Authorization Page**: To begin, navigate to `localhost:8080/auth` in your web browser.
+This page prompts you to authorize the site to access your Spotify account.

+2. **Main Page**: After authorizing the site, you will be redirected to `localhost:8080/main`, where you can see the currently playing song.

 ### Expected Behavior